 I’ve found Lomi to mostly deliver on its claims of convenience and cleanliness.
 Anyone who has used a normal compost caddy in their kitchen has run into fruit flies, some gross caddy clean-ups, or folks in their household who don’t want to take out the caddy and are fine letting the food scraps pile up so that the lid doesn’t close fully.

-For my kitchen though, our countertop space is limited and the Lomi is quite sizeable, so during my testing, I actually ended up relegating the Lomi to the garage on top of the washing machine.
-Of course, this made it far less convenient to use but made the rest of the household happier with me.
+For my kitchen, though, our countertop space is limited and the Lomi is quite sizeable, so during my testing, I actually ended up relegating the Lomi to the garage on top of the washing machine.
+Of course, this made it far less convenient to use, but it made the rest of the household happier with me.

 I threw all I could over roughly three months into the Lomi and sure enough, it broke things down quite efficiently and effectively.
 Anytime there was a “failure,” it was because I added too much of a single thing (like an entire egg carton for example) or if I didn’t break that thing down well enough (especially if it was harder, e.g. watermelon rinds, broccoli stems, etc.).